 The visitor economy contributes £553 million to the local economy, providing employment and inspirational experiences with the National Park.
 However, the effects of tourism are being felt disproportionally across the National Park, with nature and communities in some hot spots being negatively impacted by too many visitors.
 Too many visitors in one place also impacts negatively on the experiences of those visitors.
 We must work together to disperse visitors to discover the lesser-known gems of the National Park and to discover it in new ways, whether that be experiencing our dark night skies or a tranquil walk on less well trodden paths.
 As well as benefitting local businesses, tourism should also benefit the landscape and communities of the National Park and contribute positively to our climate action and nature recovery.
+We need to make sure that we get the balance between enjoyment and care right.

-Working in partnership we will explore ways for visitors and tourism to contribute positively to nature, climate and people and t be supported in making positive visiting choices.
+Working in partnership we will explore ways for visitors and tourism to contribute positively to nature, climate and people and to be supported in making positive visiting choices.